datagrok-ai/public/help/visualize/viewers.md

 Provides specified descriptive [Statistics](viewers/statistics.md) for the chosen columns.

 ## Globe
-Visualises magnitude and color for data on 3D globe using: latitude, longitude.
+Visualizes magnitude and color for data on 3D globe using: latitude, longitude.
 Details: [Globe](viewers/globe.md)

 ### Videos